hotwax/oms-documentation/documents/retail-operations/inventory-management/cycle-count/closed-counts.md

 - Accepted
 - Rejected

 When importing the Count ID, facility and Internal ID are mandatory fields, while individual columns can also be selected to be included in the export, but all fields are selected by default.
-Following columns are available to export:
+The following columns are available to export:

 | **Field**             | **Description**                                                    |
 |-----------------------|--------------------------------------------------------------------|